lilNewbie/Automatic-License-Plate-Recognition/README.md

 - The path of the video file must be given as input initially.
 - Check the log.csv file for the results.

-## Improvements
-- better datasets to train the YOLO models to maximise performance.
-- better OCR by preprocessing and better license-plate acceptance logic.